Sierra Rescue FAQs – Information about our Courses

-What is the difference between the SRT and RRC Swiftwater Rescue courses?
+What is the difference between the Swiftwater and Flood Courses and the River Rescue Certification courses?

-There is very little difference in the CONTENT of the Swiftwater Rescue Technician Unit 1 (SRT-1) and the River Rescue Certification (RRC).
+There is very similar CONTENT of the Swiftwater and Flood Rescue Tech (SWFR) and the River Rescue Certification (RRC).
 The SWFR courses are tailored for professional rescuers and the RRC, RRC-Adv, RRC-Pro and RRC-Elite courses are for river guides, private boaters, SUP’ers, and packrafters.
 The RRC-Gov and River and Stream Safety (RSS) courses are designed for hydrologists, biologists, fish technicians and other agencies/groups that work in and around water.
 Each course comes with a different emphasis and is tailored to different student interests and abilities.
 This provides a great opportunity for our students to mingle with other professionals who may have a different application for Swiftwater Rescue, but are interested in learning the same skills to preform a whitewater rescue.

-Who should register for the the SRT-1 class?
+Who should register for the the Swiftwater and Flood Rescue class?

-Firefighters, FEMA, Military, Agency Rescuers requiring NFPA: The Swiftwater Rescue Technician Unit 1 (SRT-1) is a certification that meets the National Fire Protection Agency (NFPA) standards for training and is a MUST for anyone working with a Fire Department, FEMA Agency or Military organization.
+Firefighters, FEMA, Military, Agency Rescuers requiring NFPA compliance.
+The Swiftwater and Flood Rescue Tech 1 (SWFR-1) is a certification that meets the National Fire Protection Agency (NFPA) standards for training and is a MUST for anyone working with a Fire Department, FEMA Agency or Military organization.
 It specifically meets NFPA 1670 and NFPA 1006 requirements and is the first step towards becoming a “Technician Level” operator.
 To complete the Technician Level training, the Swiftwater and Flood Rescue Advanced class must also be completed.